On this page

 - The Non-Matching Run Case

-- Part B: The Audio Normalization Pipeline — From Raw WAV to Whisper Tensor
+- The Audio Normalization Pipeline

-- The Format Gauntlet
+- The Format Problem

-- Step 1 — Stereo to Mono Conversion
+- Step 1: Stereo to Mono

-- Step 2 — Data Type Normalization
+- Step 2: Data Type Normalization

-- Step 3 — Fourier Resampling
+- Step 3: Fourier Resampling

-- Step 4 — Model Invocation and Cleanup
+- Step 4: Model Invocation

 Two of the hardest engineering challenges in STORM DAT operate at entirely different layers of the stack, but share a common theme: transforming data in place without corrupting its structure.

 Challenge 1 — Document Annotation: When the acronym sweep engine identifies a three-character acronym buried in the middle of a 200-character text run, it must highlight only those three characters.
-But Word documents do not have a “highlight character range” API.
+But Word documents don’t have a “highlight character range” API.
 The smallest unit of formatting is a run — a contiguous text segment with uniform properties.
 To highlight a subset of a run, you must split it into three new runs, apply the color to the middle segment, preserve all formatting on the outer segments, and remove the original run from the XML tree.
 One mistake corrupts the document.

-Challenge 2 — Audio Normalization: When a user uploads a recording for AI transcription, the audio may arrive as stereo int16 at 44.1kHz, but the Whisper model demands mono float32 at 16kHz.
+Challenge 2 — Audio Normalization: When a user uploads a recording for AI transcription, the audio may arrive as stereo int16 at 44.1kHz, but Whisper demands mono float32 at 16kHz.
 The pipeline must convert the data type, merge channels, resample the waveform using Fourier interpolation, and do all of this on arrays that can be hundreds of megabytes — without doubling memory consumption or losing audio fidelity.

 What This Tutorial Demands: XML Trees, NumPy Internals, and Signal Processing Basics

-Knowledge Base
+Knowledge Base:

 - python-docx run model: how